ronalchn/ajax_pagination/README.md

 gem 'ajax_pagination', :git => "git://github.com/ronalchn/ajax_pagination.git"
 ```

 The generator for this has not yet been released to rubygems.
-Please notify me if it works in a Rails 3.0 application, before I release this to rubygems.
+This has been tested to work in Rails 3.0.
+The release of the next official release of version v0.5.1 including this generator is planned within a few days.

 ## Getting Started
 To learn how to use this gem, read one of the usage guides below (found in the wiki):